tonethar/IGME-330-Fall-2019/weekly/week-10B-notes.md

-# Week 10B - ES6 Classes & Modules
+# Week 10B - Working with the Cloud

-- Intro to Web Services

 <a id="review"/>